JulianaRuelo/Assignment-3---JavaScript-Interactivity-Site-main/README.md

 # Assignment-3---JavaScript-Interactivity-Site
-All content featured on this site was created by Juliana Ruelo, with the help of various online tutorials
+All content featured on this site was created by Juliana Ruelo, with the help of various online tutorials credited in the "about.html"